mixpanel/docs/pages/docs/features/sessions.md

 #### Excluded Events

 Exclude events from being tracked as part of a session (such as backend API events that don’t denote an action made by the user on the site), to ensure the validity of session metrics.
-Mixpanel API events will be excluded by default, but external API events, such as a message sent through another program, would not be excluded.
+Mixpanel API events will be excluded by default, but external API events, such as a message sent through another program, will not be excluded.

 For example, you should exclude events triggered when a message is sent to a user or when a user is added to an A/B test, as the user did not cause those events.

-Recommended events to exclude which are not triggered by user activity:
+Recommended events to exclude that are not triggered by user activity:

 - Events triggered when messages are sent to a user (including push notifications)
 - Events triggered when a message is received